 Owner/Author at Erica Ray Language

 Hi!
 I'm Erica Ray.
-I'm a self-taught bilingual gal from the U.S., a former English/Spanish medical interpreter, language teacher, expat in Mexico, wife, and mother to two bilingual daughters.
-I now work as a language coach, helping Spanish learners who are struggling to see real progress toward their goals.
-My students learn how to prepare their minds for language learning, create and stick to a personalized and comprehensive study plan, establish powerful learning habits, and develop the skills necessary to finally progress toward conversational fluency.
+I'm a self-taught bilingual gal from the U.S., language teacher and coach, expat in Mexico and a former English/Spanish medical interpreter.
+I help Spanish learners go from struggling learners to confident Spanish speakers.
+My students learn to create and stick to a personalized and comprehensive study plan, practice their speaking regularly and establish powerful learning habits to finally progress toward conversational fluency.

 Pin It on Pinterest